hibiken/asynq/README.md

 For a more detailed walk-through of the library, see our [Getting Started](https://github.com/hibiken/asynq/wiki/Getting-Started) guide.

-To learn more about `asynq` features and APIs, please see [godoc](https://godoc.org/github.com/hibiken/asynq).
+To learn more about `asynq` features and APIs, see the package [godoc](https://godoc.org/github.com/hibiken/asynq).

 ## Web UI